ArpitB95/CI-CD-Jenkins/README.md

+- I createda new repo on github
+- Then I ssh into the repo and pushed my app folder

+- Then I established connection between github and jenkins using the public and private key.
+- So I created the keys first and I copied and pasted the public key into the git repo
+- And provided private key to the jenkins and then I tested this connection by creating a job in jenkins

+- After that I set up webhook in my github repo
+- So webhook listens to the local host and github, so any changes occurs, it gets triggered and tells jenkins

+- Usually, everyone works on the different branches and then commit their code from the local host to git hub.
+- So, I created a job in Jenkins that runs the tests on any commit from the local host and if all the tests pass then it automatically merges the code to the main branch.

+- This avoids the corrupted code to merge to the main branch.

 ## Steps for setting up environment:
 - Create a new Repo on github
 - initialise that repo on local host by ssh